vishnuvnn/nmap-prometheus-exporter/README.md

     ```

-## Environment Variables

-You can customize the scanning parameters by modifying the environment variables in the `docker-compose.yml` file:

--   `FILE_PATH`: Path to the `portscanip.nmap` file inside the container.
--   `PORT`: Port to expose Prometheus metrics.
--   `FREQUENCY`: Frequency of Nmap scans in seconds.

 ## Adding Prometheus Target and Alert Rules

 To monitor your `nmap-prometheus-exporter` instance effectively, you can configure Prometheus to scrape metrics from it and set up alert rules for potential issues.
 Here's how you can do it: